Build a Line Follower with a Rover and a Webcam

 }

-Click Save config in the bottom left corner of the screen.
+Click Save in the top right corner of the screen.

 Test your components

-Navigate to your machine’s Control tab to test your components.
-Verify that it’s connected by refreshing the page and ensuring that Last Online (in the top banner) says, “Live.”
+Navigate to your machine’s CONTROL tab to test your components.
+Verify that it’s connected by refreshing the page and ensuring that the part status dropdown (in the top banner) says, “Live.”

-1. Go to the Control tab, click on the base panel, and toggle the transform camera to on.
+1. Go to the CONTROL tab, click on the base panel, and toggle the camera to on.
 Ensure the camera works as expected.

 2. Enable the keyboard controls and move the base using your keyboard.
 Ensure that the base moves as expected.